 Day 3: El Monstruo

-Check out the hotel and load your group up for a drive through the mountains towards either Camuy or Orocovis.
+Check out the hotel and load your group up for a drive through the towns in the central mountains.
 In Camuy, nature lovers will relish the chance to go underground at the Río Camuy Cave Park.
 This cave system houses the third-largest underground river in the world!
+You can also venture to Cueva Yuyú in the town of Ciales, known for its numerous corridors, beautiful waterfalls, impressive rock formations, and fascinating ancient petroglyphs.
 Whereas in Orocovis, you’ll find the thrilling Toro Verde Nature Adventure Park, featuring one of the longest ziplines in the world, El Monstruo, and many smaller zip lines, challenging bridges, and incredible views.
 Both Toro Verde and the Río Camuy Cave Park are popular spots, so be sure to make reservations for your group before your visit.

 Once you’ve soared through the mountains, it’s time to enjoy a hearty Puerto Rican lunch at Toro Verde’s famed restaurant or at La Sombra, a local institution that’s been serving delicious longanizas (Puerto Rican sausage) since 1934.
 Afterward, if your group is up for an afternoon adventure, the Toro Negro State Forest is just the place.
 Go for a mindful hike through the forest’s trails or set out to find one of the natural pools and swim in utter bliss.
 For a shorter drive, your group can spend the night at the Hyatt Place in Manatí and continue delighting themselves with Puerto Rican staples at Costa Azul Restaurant or Bocaito Bar & Restaurant.
 You can also take the northern coast’s scenic route and continue onwards to the town of Isabela, where you can check-in into the Villa Montaña Beach Resort, a secluded beachside paradise.
 Once everyone is settled in and has had a chance to relax on the beach, rally the troops for dinner at the resort’s Eclipse Restaurant, which overlooks the beach and has been honored by Wine Spectator Awards.